sdavilao00/RESET/README.md

   Runs the soil transport/soil production model, writes time-stepped GeoTIFFs, and reprojects raster and shapefile outputs.

 - `02_extract_and_calculate_RI.py`
-  Reads the reprojected soil-depth rasters, extracts soil depth by hollow and candidate buffer size, calculates factor of safety (FS), interpolates the first FS = 1 crossing, and saves optimal-buffer recurrence-interval outputs.
+  Reads the reprojected soil-depth rasters, extracts soil depth by hollow and candidate buffer size, calculates factor of safety (FS), interpolates the first FS = 1 crossing, and saves optima buffer recurrence-interval outputs.

 - `environment.yml`
   Defines the conda environment needed to run the workflow.

 ## DEM preparation and hollow selection

 The workflow is intended for clipped DEM subsets that contain characteristic hollows and adjacent hillslopes.
-Each DEM subset should be large enough to preserve the local topographic setting around the hollow, but small enough to keep the Landlab soil-transport simulation computationally efficient.
+Each DEM subset should be large enough to preserve the local topographic setting around the hollow, but small enough to keep the Landlab soil transport simulation computationally efficient.

 Each model extent requires: